 What is MCM?

 Mobile content opens up a variety of new doors and opportunities, but enterprises have to be careful about how they approach mobile content management (MCM).
-However, what is MCM, exactly?
-It’s a software solution, but it’s also a collaboration between content creators, IT and business leadership to ensure the solution is comprehensive and supports larger content initiatives.
+So, what is MCM, exactly?
+It’s a software solution, but it’s also a collaboration between content creators, IT and business leadership to ensure the mobile solution is comprehensive and supports larger initiatives.

 Making content agile and efficient